kyleratti/kyleratti/_posts/2020-07-15-reddit-mirror-bot-cdn.markdown

 ## Average Traffic

 Tuckbot originally launched in August of 2018 in a very basic form.
-At some point, I took it offline and re-launched at `version 2.0` in September of 2019.
+At some point, I took it offline and re-launched at version 2 in September of 2019.
 It was during the re-launch that I added Google Analytics to the site for the first time, and since that time traffic has remained pretty consistent:

 <table style="max-width: 500px">
   <thead>